 The return of silver to conventional medicine began in the 1970s.
-The late Dr. Carl Moyer, chairman of Washington University’s Department of Surgery, received a grant to develop better methods of treatment for burn victims.
-Dr. Margraf, as the chief biochemist, worked with Dr. Moyer and other surgeons to find an antiseptic strong enough, yet safe to use over large areas of the body.
+The late Dr. Carl Moyer, chairman of Washington University’s Department of Surgery, received a grant to develop better treatment methods for burn victims.
+As the chief biochemist, Dr. Margraf worked with Dr. Moyer and other surgeons to find an antiseptic strong enough yet safe to use over large areas of the body.
 Dr. Margraf investigated 22 antiseptic compounds and found drawbacks in all of them.

 Reviewing earlier medical literature, Dr. Margraf found continual references to the use of silver.
-However, since concentrated silver nitrate is both corrosive and painful, he diluted the silver to a .5 percent solution and found that it killed invasive burn bacteria and permitted wounds to heal.
+However, since concentrated silver nitrate is corrosive and painful, he diluted the silver to a .5 percent solution.
+He found that it killed invasive burn bacteria and permitted wounds to heal.
 Importantly, resistant strains did not appear.
-But, uses of silver nitrate was far from ideal.
+But, the use of silver nitrate was far from ideal.
 So research continued for more suitable silver preparations.

 Colloidal Silver: Expert Opinions

-Because of the research showing colloidal silver’s superior performance in fighting microbes, it has attracted the attention of leading scientists and medical researchers throughout the world.
+The research showing colloidal silver’s superior performance in fighting microbes has attracted the attention of leading scientists and medical researchers throughout the world.
 Its benefits are now stirring new interest as 50 prominent doctors are currently researching the efficacy and applications of colloidal silver in human health.
 As a result, many interesting studies have emerged.

 According to experts, no microorganism ever tested has been able to stay alive for more than six minutes when exposed directly to colloidal silver.